Table of Contents

 1: Which of the following algorithms is most suitable for classification tasks?

-Here’s a list of popular free and paid courses that can help you master the skills needed for a successful data science career.
-These platforms offer a range of courses that cater to beginners, intermediate learners, and advanced professionals.
+Here is a list of popular free and paid courses that can help you master the skills required for a successful data science career.
+These platforms offer courses that complete early, intermediate students and advanced professionals.

 -